andy5995/vs-fltk/docs/faq.md

 ## Licensing

 ### Can I contribute to this project?
 Sure!
-Please be mindful of two things:
+Please be mindful of few things:
 - Make sure you understand that this project uses different licenses for different parts.
-You should be ok distributing your contributions under those same (or less restrictive) terms.
-You will be credited, and you are clearly able to distribute any standalone contribution of your beyond the scope of `vs`.
+- You should be ok with us including your contributions under those same terms.
 - This project is very early, and your contribution might end up in the crossfire of roadmaps changing and goals shifting.
-If you want to contribute major features, I would *strongly* recommend to reach out or to publish some form of written proposal.
+- If you want to contribute major features, I would *strongly* recommend to reach out or to publish some form of written proposal.
+- You should also accept that the CC Attribution–NoDerivs 4.0 covering most of the project will be relaxed at some point.
+- You will be credited, at the very least by preserving the git history of the project.
+- You are clearly able to distribute any standalone contribution you made as you wish.
+It is your code.

 ### What about those parts covered by the no-derivatives clauses?
 Those clauses are just intended to protect this project in its early life, not to prevent people from contributing.
-If you don't plan to make your own fork to distribute an alternative version of `vs`, that is totally fine!
+If your plan is not to make your own fork and distribute an alternative version of `vs`, we are totally fine with that!

 ### Why this strange licence?
 You are strange!